ebi-gene-expression-group/monocle-scripts/README.md

 		Print introspective information of the output object.

 	--expression-matrix=STR
 		Expression matrix, genes as rows, cells as columns.
 Required input.
-Provide as TSV, CSV or RDS.
+Provide as TSV, CSV, RDS or MTX.

 	--cell-metadata=STR
 		Per-cell annotation, optional.
 Row names must match the column names of the expression matrix.
 Provide as TSV, CSV or RDS.